 Funding for clinical trials

-Funding applications for high-quality clinical trials will be considered by our Science Funding or Technology Transfer divisions.
+Funding applications for high-quality clinical trials will be considered by our Science or Innovations divisions.

 The Wellcome Trust will consider proposals for trials of non-pharmacological interventions - for example, behavioural or psychological studies, and those pharmacological trials that may provide insight into disease pathogenesis - to be performed in the UK and the Republic of Ireland.